rives-io/riv/docs/developing-cartridges.md

 until not L.riv_present()
 ```

-Notice in this code the at the begging we are manually importing `libriv` APIs,
+Notice in this code the at the beginning we are manually importing `libriv` APIs,
 at the bottom it's just again our hello example, lets run it:

 ```sh